-SWRK 422.
-Social Welfare Policy: Analysis and Practice.
-(S) (4)
+SWRK 422: Social Welfare Policy: Analysis and Practice (F) (4)

 This course examines historical and contemporary social welfare issues relative to social work practice.
 Students will be presented a range of policy practice skills that can be used to influence policy development in legislative, administrative, community, political, and economic arenas.
-The course has an experiential component in which students will use policy practice skills, focusing on how to utilize social and economic principles to benefit at-risk populations.
-Prerequisite: SWRK 412, or permission of instructor.
+The course has an experiential component in which students will use policy practice skills, focusing on how to utilize social and economic principles, to benefit populations-at-risk.
+Prerequisite: SWRK 337, or permission of instructor.

-SWRK 489.
-Field Education.
-(S) (12)
+SWRK 489: Field Education (S) (12)

-This course will provide the senior level student with practical "hands-on" experiences in an approved social service setting to allow for the application of all aspects of social work education and instruction.
+This course will provide the senior level student with practical, "hands-on" experiences in an approved social service setting to allow for the application of all aspects of social work education and instruction.
 This course is a four-day per week field education experience for a minimum of 450 clock hours under the supervision of a BSW or MSW practitioner.
 Prerequisite: Approved: Application for Field Education, CO-Requisite: SWRK 491.

-SWRK 491.
-Senior Seminar.
-(S) (3)
+SWRK 491: Senior Seminar (S) (3)

-In senior seminar, students will discuss placement policy, will learn how to integrate theory and practice, and will become familiar with such professional issues as involvement in professional organizations, professional graduate education, personnel, social welfare policies, and professional ethics.
+In senior seminar, students will discuss placement policy, will learn how to integrate theory and practice and will become familiar with such professional issues as involvement in professional organizations, professional graduate education, personnel, social welfare policies, and professional ethics.
 CO-Requisite: SWRK 489.